DiatomSetta/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-2x-Albumin-Protocol-BeBOP/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-2x-Albumin-Protocol-BeBOP.md

 A positive control is used in every PCR run to verify success of the PCR reaction.
 In place of template DNA, 2 μL of positive control diluted to 10^3 copies/µL is used.
 One well per plate is alotted for the positive control.
 The positive control used for MiFIsh 12S is the extinct Haast Eagle (*Harpagornis moorei*) native to New Zealand.
 The reference mitogenome used to develop the positive control sequence can be found on GenBank: [Accession MK294166.1](https://www.ncbi.nlm.nih.gov/nuccore/1588055484).
 We note that this accession had 3 mismatches in the forward primer and thus we modified the positive control to use the exact primer sequence to avoid mismatches.

 |Positive Control Sequence|
 |--------------------------|
 |TTAGTTATCGCACTCCTAGGGCCGGTAAAACTCGTGCCAGCCACCGCGGTCATACAAGAGACCCAAGTTAACAGCTGTCCGGCGTAAAGAGCGGGCCCCTACTATCTAAGCAGTCTGGGATTAAACCACGGCTAAGCTGTCATAAGCCCAAGGCGTGTTTAAAGCCACCCCCAAGACGATCCCAACGCCCACGACTAACTAAACCCCGCGAAAGCCAGGGCACAAACTGGGATTAGATACCCCACTATGCCTGGCCCTAAATCTTAATA|

 #### Negative Control

-The inclusion of a negative control for PCR is to confirm the absence of contamination during the process.

 Nuclease-free water is used as a no template control (NTC) when setting up each PCR plate.
 One well per plate is alloted to a NTC.
 NTCs should be run in addition to both field blanks and extraction blanks.

 ### Basic Troubleshooting Guide